ifurusato/pimaster2ardslave/README.md

 # Raspberry Pi Master to Arduino Slave (pimaster2ardslave)

 This configures an Arduino as a slave to a Raspberry Pi master, configured to communicate over I²C on address `0x1A`.
-The Arduino runs this single script, the Raspberry Pi a Python script.
+The Arduino runs the provided sketch, the Raspberry Pi a Python script.

 The pins of the Arduino can be remotely configured from the Pi as `INPUT`, `INPUT_PULLUP`, or `OUTPUT` (on an Arduino pins are set `INPUT` by default).

 Once configured, the value of input pins can be read from using a two byte key as a command; pins configured as output pins can likewise be set via command.
-In the returned data the high order byte is always `0x00`, so this script reacts to keys from 0 to 255.
+In the returned data the high order byte is always `0x00`, so the sketch reacts to keys from 0 to 255.
 The specifics of these keys is documented below.

 On each call, the `loop()` function performs two steps: